Deploying Nutanix Enterprise AI (NAI) NVD Reference Application

 Search and enable the following applications: follow this order to install dependencies for NAI application

-- Prometheus Monitoring: version
+- Kube-prometheus-stack: version

-or later
+or later (pre-installed on NKP cluster)

-- Prometheus Monitoring: version
+- Kube-prometheus-stack: version

 -